-Brazilian houses differ from European houses in a number of ways.
+Brazilian houses differ from houses around the world in a number of ways.
+Rented places do not come with furniture, you should check the add to see what is included.
+Also, water, electric, internet, and other services are not included in rents.
 Most houses do not have any central heating.
 In the Sao Paulo and ABC region water is treated, and although it is officially drinkable, you may want to use a water filter.
 You can buy these in the larger supermarkets and in some other shops with equipment for use in the house.
 Showers are equipped with special heaters, and fuses sometimes burn if you set the water temperature in the shower at the highest level.
 Dishwashers are not very common, but they and washing machines usually operate with cold water.

-Bathrooms have bins for toilet paper - the sewage system can get blocked by it.
+Bathrooms have bins for toilet paper - the sewage system can get blocked by throwing the paper in the toilet.
 Be aware that most power outlets have only half the voltage of what is used in Europe and other places, but this is not really a problem.
 European plugs fit into the Brazilian power outlets.